-2.3.2.3 Zoning and Local Review
+2.3.2.3 ZONING AND LOCAL REVIEW

-As described in section 1.3.2, federal law requires that, to the greatest extent practicable, GSA projects must be consistent with the zoning, land-use practices, and development objectives of local government.
+As described in Chapter 1, Environmental Protection, federal law requires that, to the greatest extent practicable, GSA projects must be consistent with the zoning, land-use practices, and development objectives of local government.
 Projects that impact urban design elements must be executed only after due consideration of all requirements of zoning laws and similar design requirements of state or local government.
-Local regulations must be followed without exception in the design of systems that have a direct impact on offsite terrain or infrastructure.
+Local regulations must be followed without exception in the design of systems that have a direct impact on off-site terrain or infrastructure.
 Deviation from local regulations must be approved by GSA through the P100 waiver process.

-Per the Public Buildings Amendments of 1988, in preparing plans for the facility, the project team shall consult with appropriate officials of the local government.
+Per the Public Buildings Amendments of 1988, in preparing plans for the facility, the project team must consult with appropriate officials of the local government.
 The project team must offer local officials an opportunity to review and comment on the design concepts for compatibility with local plans, zoning, and design guidelines.
 Local review must be done in coordination with the project design schedule.
-If local officials choose not to review the design concept, the project manager must document this in the project file.
+If local officials choose not to review the design concept, the RPMT must document this in the project file.